didierliauw/sbt-dependency-graph-extras/README.md

 sbt-dependency-graph-extras uses the sbt-dependency-graph plugin to add the compactDependencyTree visualization.
 This visualization is similar to dependencyTree, but repeated dependencies (indicated with ```=>```) are only displayed once in their own dependency sub tree block.
-Optionally, it is possible to provide a dependency.
+Optionally, it is possible to provide a dependency as a parameter.
 If given, the tree will only contain paths from the root to that dependency.

 This visualization makes it easier to understand projects with a lot of repeated dependencies.